General Policies and Procedures

 Alcohol and Drugs

 At some social functions, the College will serve alcohol to students who are of legal age; this service is overseen by the Assistant Dean.
 The possession or use of alcohol outside of these functions is strictly forbidden on campus and normally entails expulsion from the program.
-Faculty and staff residences owned by the College, regardless of their location, are still ‘on campus,’ and thus students must not use alcohol in these residences outside of service overseen by the Assistant Dean, who may also delegate oversight at certain functions to a tutor or Resident Director.
+Faculty and staff residences owned by the College, regardless of their location, are still ‘on campus’, although faculty members hosting students in their homes may serve alcohol to students of legal age.
 The possession or use of marijuana, even for medical purposes, or of any illegal drugs is strictly forbidden for students both on and off campus and may entail expulsion.

 The College also reserves the right to dismiss a student from the program for any serious incident or any repeated incident of an intoxicated or drugged state of behavior on or off campus, for behavior creating a safety hazard to other persons, or for behavior that seriously impedes the legitimate activities of the College community.